rpt09-orchid/meng-rooms/README.md

 1. Create a `.env` file to set up your variables: `cp .env-sample .env`
 2. Open the `.env` file and fill in the `HOST`, `DBUSERNAME`, `DBPASSWORD` and `DBPORT` (database server port) fields (default `DBPORT` is `5432`)

+To seed mongo:
+npm run seed-large-database-mongo

+for post gres:
+seed-large-database
 ## Log

 ###  Goal 1 - Generate 10 Million Records in Legacy Database